qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/formulas.md

 * **Concatenating Text Columns**

-Thw simple **+** sign can be used to stitch strings of text together.
+The simple **+** sign can be used to stitch strings of text together.
 An example would be creating full name from first and last name columns.
 **Syntax**: value1 + value2 + value3...
 **Example**: contactFirstName and contactLastName are text type columns and we want to concatenate these together for searches with the last name at the beginning to facilitate sorting.
 We can create a new formula as: <span style="color:#4491F9">[contactLastName]</span>+' , '+<span style="color:#4491F9">[contactFirstName]</span> and call it **contactName**.
 The returned result for a contact with first name ‘John’ and last name ‘Doe’ will be ‘Doe, John’.

 * **Using Other Scripting Functions**

-Other scripting functions can be used to create calculated columns.
+Painless scripting functions can be used to create calculated columns.
 An example of this use case would be to use the **if** function to return a value based on a condition.
 **Syntax**: if (condition) {return result1;} else {return result2;}
 **Example**: orderDate and shippedDate are date type columns that contain order and shipping dates in an ERP system.
 We want to decide in which cases our shipping department did a good job and for which orders it reacted too slow.
 **The Function:**